ishaniGupta27/rustAnalysis/README.md

 2. Implement in bash
 3. Memory ??
 4. Write *Sudoku* Benchmark on both the languages.
 Read what all are the graphs needed at end. time taken is one.
 Memory Usage .
 Line of code.

+# Presentation Goals :

+1. Introduce 3 features novel to Rust --> Ownership , Concurrency , ??
+2. Benchmarking any one of these features.--> 3 to 4 benchmarks for same feature.
+3. Benchmarking on different machines
+4. Least Preference : Benchmarking within Rust.